 - The "More Data" tab also provides access to a map of local voting patterns for an indication of recent voting tendencies within the districts.

 The "side-by-side" view of the maps show existing districts on the left, proposed lines on the right.
 If you're using the "Overlay" view, you can move the transparency slider to the right to display proposed districts, and to the left to fade back to current districts.
-The video below shows how:
+See how by watching this video.

 If you want to share the map you've made, click the "Link" in the upper right of the map page to get a direct link to the area of the map you're viewing.
 It will look like this: